 The purpose of this contribution is to formulate a general framework that should enable one to derive this sort of result.
-We show that once a sample path LDP has been established, the LDP for an exponentially tight collection of invariant measures can be inferred from the properties of the sample path deviation function without invoking the particulars of the stochastic processes in question.
-In order to accomplish this task, we follow the approach developed in Puhalskii \cite{Puh97,Puh01}.
+We show that once a trajectorial LDP has been established, an LDP for an exponentially tight collection of invariant measures can be inferred from the properties of the trajectorial deviation function without invoking the particulars of the stochastic processes in question.
+The compactness approach developed in Puhalskii \cite{Puh97,Puh01} is used.
 Rather than checking the lower and upper bounds in the definition of the LDP, one proves exponential tightness, first, and, then, capitalising on relative compactness delivered by the exponential tightness, attempts to identify the deviation function through equations that arise as large deviation limits of equations satisfied by the original stochastic processes.
 For instance, in the large deviation limit, exponential martingales turn into ''maxingales'' and, in analogy with a martingale problem, one may look for a deviation function that renders certain functions of trajectories maxingales.
 Since large deviation limits take one into the rhelm of tropical (or idempotent) mathematics, with the field of reals being replaced with a tropical semifield so that subtraction is no longer available, the limit equations may be less informative and satisfied by a variety of deviation functions.
 The challenge is to come up with equations that specify the deviation function uniquely.
 Vis a vis invariant measures, this approach was applied in Puhalskii \cite{Puh03,Puh19a}.
 There, a large deviation limit was taken in the definition of an invariant measure.
 In the limit, an invariant measure turns into an invariant deviation function.
 (As a matter of fact, we prefer dealing with negative exponentials of deviation functions which are akin to probabilities, with maxima being substitutes for sums, and which we dub ''deviabilities''.)
 In Puhalskii \cite{Puh03,Puh19a}, we were unable to tackle the case of a multitude of equilibria, the ''naive'' limit being too crude.
-The insight of this paper is to pass to a large deviation limit in equations that require that probability fluxes across cuts in the state space balance.
-In the limit, one obtains max balance equations that require that max fluxes across cuts balance.
+The insight of this paper is to pass to large deviation limits in balance equations for probability fluxes across cuts in the state space.
+In the limit, max balance equations are obtained, according to which max fluxes across cuts balance.
 Those equations are shown to identify the limit deviability.
 As an application, an LDP for the invariant measures of jump diffusions is established.
-Besides, Freidlin and Wentzell's prescription for calculating the deviation function is extended to the case where the limit differential equation has infinitely many equilibria.
+Besides, Freidlin and Wentzell's \cite{wf2} prescription for calculating the deviation function is extended to the case where the limit differential equation has infinitely many equilibria.

 This paper is structured as follows.
 In Section \ref{sec:setup-main-results}, the approach is outlined and the main results are stated.
 Section \ref{sec:large-devi-conv} contains the derivation of max balance equations and a proof that they identify the limiting deviability.
 Section \ref{sec:diff-with-jumps} tackles the LDP for the invariant measures of jump diffusions.